Itching of the skin, which can occur on the face, is a sign of sunburn, very dry skin, or eczema or psoriasis.

 Eczema

-Apply moisturizer regularly to keep the skin hydrated.
+Moisturizers should be applied regularly to keep the skin hydrated.
 Patients should see a doctor for medication to control symptoms.

 Seborrheic dermatitis

 The doctor prescribes topical medications to reduce the extent of skin damage.
-If the inflammation is severe and widespread, the patient is prescribed additional oral medications.
+If the inflammation is severe and widespread, the patient is prescribed oral medications.
 In severe, prolonged cases where medication is ineffective, the doctor may treat with light therapy to clear the scales and improve the skin condition.

 Contact dermatitis